 Fees and Payments

-Income from the comprehensive fee makes up 83 percent of the College's operating budget ($129.5 million in 2012-2013.)
-Approximately 20 percent of the cost of each student’s education is funded by income from our endowment and gifts to the College.
+Student fees make up 83 percent of the College's operating budget ($134.9 million in 2014-2015).
+The remaining 17 percent of the cost of each student's education is funded by income from the endowment and gifts to the College.

 Fees are payable on the dates indicated below.
 Any special arrangements must be documented in writing between the bursar and the student at least one week before the payment is due.